juxor/afaq/markdown/secA4.md

 theory.
 For those interested in his practical and inspiring ideas then his short pamphlet **Anarchy** cannot be beaten.
-Collections of his articles can be found in **The Anarchist Revolution** and **Errico Malatesta: His Life and Ideas**, both edited by Vernon Richards.
+Collections of his articles can be found in **The Anarchist Revolution** and **Errico Malatesta: His Life and Ideas** , both edited by Vernon Richards.
 A favourite writing technique was the use of dialogues, such as **At the Cafe: Conversations on Anarchism**.
 These, using the conversations he had with non-anarchists as their basis, explained anarchist ideas in a clear and down to Earth manner.
-Another dialogue, **Fra
-Contadini: A Dialogue on Anarchy**, was translated into many languages, with 100,000 copies printed in Italy in 1920 when the revolution Malatesta had fought for all his life looked likely.
-At this time Malatesta edited **Umanita Nova** (the first Italian daily anarchist paper, it soon gained a circulation of 50 000) as well as writing the programme for the **Unione Anarchica Italiana**, a national anarchist organisation of some 20 000.
-For his activities during the factory occupations he was arrested at the age of 67 along with 80 other anarchists activists.
-Other Italian anarchists of note include Malatesta's friend Luigi Fabbri (sadly little of his work has been translated into English bar **Bourgeois Influences on Anarchism** and **Anarchy and 'Scientific' Communism**) Luigi Galleani produced a very powerful anti-organisational anarchist-communism which proclaimed (in **The End of Anarchism?**) that _"Communism is simply the economic foundation by which the individual has the opportunity to regulate himself and carry out his functions."_ Camillo Berneri, before being murdered by the Communists during the Spanish Revolution, continued the fine tradition of critical, practical anarchism associated with Italian anarchism.
-His study of Kropotkin's federalist ideas is a classic (**Peter Kropotkin: His Federalist Ideas**).
-His daughter Marie-Louise Berneri, before her tragic early death, contributed to the British anarchist press (see her **Neither East Nor West: Selected Writings 1939-48** and **Journey Through Utopia**).
+Another dialogue, **Fra Contadini: A Dialogue on Anarchy** , was translated into many languages, with 100,000 copies printed in Italy in 1920 when the revolution Malatesta had fought for all his life looked likely.
+At this time Malatesta edited **Umanita Nova** (the first Italian daily anarchist paper, it soon gained a circulation of 50 000) as well as writing the programme for the **Unione Anarchica Italiana** , a national anarchist organisation of some 20
+000. For his activities during the factory occupations he was arrested at the age of 67 along with 80 other anarchists activists.
+Other Italian anarchists of note include Malatesta's friend Luigi Fabbri (sadly little of his work has been translated into English bar **Bourgeois Influences on Anarchism** and **Anarchy and 'Scientific' Communism** ) Luigi Galleani produced a very powerful anti-organisational anarchist-communism which proclaimed (in **The End of Anarchism?** ) that _"Communism is simply the economic foundation by which the individual has the opportunity to regulate himself and carry out his functions."_ Camillo Berneri, before being murdered by the Communists during the Spanish Revolution, continued the fine tradition of critical, practical anarchism associated with Italian anarchism.
+His study of Kropotkin's federalist ideas is a classic ( **Peter Kropotkin: His Federalist Ideas** ).
+His daughter Marie-Louise Berneri, before her tragic early death, contributed to the British anarchist press (see her **Neither East Nor West: Selected Writings 1939-48** and **Journey Through Utopia** ).

 In Japan, Hatta Shuzo developed Kropotkin's communist-anarchism in new directions between the world wars.
 Called "true anarchism," he created an